Glades & Gills Backcountry Guide Service

 Summary

-Get ready for a full day of fishing in the heart of the Everglades!
-We'll head out at 7 AM for a 6-hour adventure along the Wilderness Trail.
-This trip is perfect for two anglers looking to explore the park's hidden backwaters and target some of Florida's most sought-after fish.
-We'll use light tackle to go after Snook, Redfish, Tarpon, and Spotted Seatrout in quiet creeks and winding mangrove channels.
-No need to worry about gear – we've got you covered with all the rods, reels, tackle, and bait you'll need, plus fishing licenses for the day.
-It's a great chance to see a side of the Everglades that most visitors miss, all while trying your luck for some impressive catches.
-Just remember, the deposit for this trip is non-refundable, so be sure you're ready for an early start and a full day on the water!
+Get ready for a full day of fishing in the heart of Everglades National Park.
+We'll head out at 7 AM for a 6-hour trip along the Wilderness Trail, perfect for anglers who want to explore the park's hidden backwaters.
+You and a buddy will use light tackle to fish the quiet creeks and mangrove channels, targeting popular game fish like snook, redfish, tarpon, and spotted seatrout.
+Don't worry about gear – we've got you covered with all the rods, reels, tackle, and bait you'll need, plus fishing licenses for the day.
+It's a great chance to cast lines in some of the Everglades' most scenic spots while your guide shares local knowledge.
+Just keep in mind that deposits are non-refundable, so check the Trips & Rates page for details before booking.
+Whether you're an experienced angler or new to backcountry fishing, this trip offers a unique way to experience the wild beauty of the Everglades.

 Expert-Guided Everglades Fishing Adventure